This post contains affiliate links. Read the full disclosure here.

 Deion Sanders Rookie Cards: Investment Outlook

-Sanders is a living legend who managed to reach the summit in two different sports.
+Sanders is a living legend who reached the summit in two different sports.
 As a two-time Super Bowl champion who made eight Pro Bowl appearances, his cards shouldn’t be slept on, but they’re not expensive by any means.

-The average price of his rookie cards has improved slightly as the market slowly recovered from the fallout of the ‘junk wax era’, but they’re still shockingly low considering what he managed to achieve over the years.
+The average price of his rookie cards has improved slightly as the market slowly recovered from the fallout of the ‘junk wax era’, but they’re still shockingly low considering what he achieved over the years.

-Even PSA 10 grades are hardly worth three figures, and Sanders’ cards are a clear casualty of the large print runs seen in ‘89.
-However, they’re still highly collectible, especially for anyone who actually watched “Prime Time” do his thing.
+Even PSA 10 grades are hardly worth three figures, and Sanders’ cards are an apparent casualty of the large print runs seen in ‘89.
+However, they’re still highly collectible, especially for anyone who watched “Prime Time” do his thing.

-If you’re determined to stick with RCs you can still make money, but we’d look to gem mint copies exclusively, as they tend to be the only versions that are actually worth anything at auction.
+If you’re determined to stick with RCs, you can still make money, but we’d look to gem mint copies exclusively, as they tend to be the only versions worth anything at auction.